kkevn/ScoreStore/README.md

 ### Demonstration

-`// posted upon completion of major features`
+`// video demo posted soon`

+Want to try it out?
+Register an account and see the live demo hosted on Heroku: [https://scorestore.herokuapp.com](https://scorestore.herokuapp.com)

 ---

 ### Features

-Please see the [issue tracker](https://github.com/kkevn/ScoreStore/issues) for a more detailed list of planned features and their status.
+* Log in via a local account or social login

-* Add any game(s) you'd like to the database
+* Add any games you'd like to the global database
-* Update your account's game wins as they occur
+* Update your account's game wins/losses as they occur
 * Graphically view your stats such as:
   * win/loss ratio
   * play count per game
   * total wins per game
-  * recent win/loss history
+  * complete win/loss history
+  * win/loss streaks
-* Compare stats with added friends
+* Add other users as friends

-:warning: *This project is in early stages and a work in progress; as a result features may be subject to change* :warning:
+  * view their overall performance across their games
+  * compare your stats against theirs for games you share

+*See the [issue tracker](https://github.com/kkevn/ScoreStore/issues) for a list of planned (or completed) features and their status.*

 ---